nullonerror/nullonerror.org/_posts/2023-11-12-flipping-bits-whilst-updating-pixels.md

 ![](/public/2023-11-12-flipping-bits-whilst-updating-pixels/blank.jpeg){: .center }

 Yes, a black screen and an overwhelming sense of victory.
 I had successfully ported my code to run in the browser.
-Now, all that remained was to figure out how to load the assets.
+Now, all that remained was to figure out how to load the assets (at that time).
 However, the event loop was running just a tad below 60 frames per second due to a bug in the counter.

 And you might be wondering, 'How do you debug this?'
 Firstly, for various reasons that can burden the final binary, a lot is stripped away.
 Therefore, we need to recompile everything and all dependencies with sanitizers and debugging symbols.
 Secondly, WebAssembly should be linked with **sASSERTIONS=2**, **-sRUNTIME_DEBUG**, and **--profiling**.
 This way, it's possible to see the stack trace in the browser console as if by magic.
 Additionally, [Chrome has a debugger](https://developer.chrome.com/blog/wasm-debugging-2020/) that allows you to insert breakpoints within your source code and inspect step by step.